-Captain Edwin T. Pollock to Rear Admiral Albert T. Gleaves, Commander, Cruiser and Transport Force
+Captain Edwin T. Pollock, Commander, George Washington, to Rear Admiral Albert T. Gleaves, Commander, Cruiser and Transport Forces, Atlantic Fleet

 U.S.S.
 George Washington.